OCP in Modern Software Architecture: Microservices and Beyond

 Stateless and Event-Driven Functions

-Serverless computing platforms, such as AWS Lambda and Azure Functions, embody the OCP by promoting stateless, event-driven functions.
-Each function operates as a closed unit, focusing on a specific task or event trigger.
+Serverless computing platforms, such as AWS Lambda and Azure Functions, apply the OCP by promoting stateless, event-driven functions.
+Each function is a closed unit with a single focus: one task or event trigger.

 Seamless Integration and Extension

-Serverless functions can be easily integrated and extended without modifying existing code.
-New functionalities can be added by creating additional functions or composing existing ones, adhering to the principles of OCP.
+Serverless functions can be extended without touching existing code.
+You add new functionality by writing additional functions or composing existing ones, which keeps things aligned with the OCP.

 Cost Efficiency and Elastic Scaling

-The OCP facilitates cost efficiency in serverless computing by allowing developers to pay only for the resources consumed by individual functions.
-Additionally, the scalability of serverless platforms aligns with the OCP, as new functions can be added or removed dynamically based on demand.
+The OCP supports cost efficiency in serverless computing: developers pay only for the resources individual functions actually consume.
+Serverless platforms also scale in line with the OCP, since functions can be added or removed dynamically based on demand.

 OCP in Event-Driven Architectures